 Our Sustainable living Lifestyle by Mat Redsell

-Many people are attracted by the thought of a sustainable lifestyle but the reality is sometimes over whelming.
-The tools and life skills need are something that takes years to develop.
+Many people are attracted by the thought of a sustainable lifestyle but the reality is usually over whelming.
+The hours, tools and life skills need are something that takes years to develop.
 Maintaining the systems is a full time occupation but the rewards are terrific!

-I also consider that one must have an idea of what could happen in the future and plan accordingly.
-If it does not happen then there is no loss but if you are prepared then you are in a very good position.
-I certainly have been criticized for preparing for things and I am very thankful that I did the planning and got into action which has made our farm self sufficient.
-While the pandemic may seem like something one cannot prepare for, the fact that self sufficiency has certainly make it much easier for us to live through it.
+I also consider that one must have an idea of what could happen in the future and plan accordingly such as a recession..
+If it does not happen then there is no loss but if you are prepared you are in a very good position.
+I am very thankful that I have done a lot of planning and got motivated into action 20 years ago which has made our farm self sufficient.
+While the pandemic and recession may seem like something one cannot prepare for, being self sufficiency has certainly make it much easier for us.
 There are still many challenges ahead.

-I choose my things to work on at the time I feel is appropriate according to the weather mainly.
-The work load keeps me healthy and I look forward to the very best food from our garden, or preserves.
+I choose my things to work on at the time I feel is appropriate according to the weather.
+The work load keeps me healthy and I look forward to the very best food from our garden, or preserves that Dorothee makes.
 We mill our own flours and press our own oils and make the meals variable to suit the day and what we have on hand.
 There is very little need to visit a store and there is no worry about price of foods.
-We have a great selection of machinery that I purchase very inexpensively which I rebuild or re purpose.
+We have a great selection of machinery which I rebuild or re purpose.
 Purchasing old machinery saves a lot of money but you must have the skills to repair it.

 One of the benefits of our lifestyle is that it prepared us well for the pandemic.
-This may also be very helpful if there is unemployment because we have the food, water, wood for heating and a place to live.
+This may also be very helpful for the coming recession because we have the food, water, wood for heating and a place to live.
 Our needs are small and even taking a walk through the fields in the late evening is wonderful as we have learned to appreciate the little things in life.
 We appreciate the birds, rabbits, skunks, foxes and many insects that live here.

 On the other side there are some considerations one must consider with this lifestyle.

 Just providing heat from fire wood means cutting down trees, cutting it into logs and transporting it to be split then dried for a year.
-One will need an axe, a chainsaw, a wagon .
-A horse or tractor and a wood splitter.
-My best wood splitter is my wife who splits all the logs and makes kindling while I play with maintaining the machinery or work with the horses.
+One needs an axe, a chainsaw, a wagon .
+A horse or tractor and a wood splitter which we have..
+My best wood splitter has been my wife who splits all the logs and makes kindling while I play with maintaining the machinery or work with the horses.
+Recently I did purchase a wood splitter that works on our sunflower oil powered diesel tractor.

 There is always many things to do but the exercise gives you a healthy body.

-Having water can be a pain since if you have a well there is always the possibility of a line freezing, which happens, breaking the pump if the pump house is not well heated.
-You need filters and a UV system to kill bacteria along with a tank to store the water, another pressure pump and well buried lines to prevent freezing.
+We have lots of water but it takes a lot of maintenance as there is always the possibility of a line freezing, which happens and breaking the pump if the pump house is not well heated.
+We have filters and a UV system to kill bacteria along with a tank to store the water and another pressure pump at the well with buried lines to prevent freezing.
 There is always something going wrong with the various sensors and pumps.
-Thinking about water we must be reminded that most ground water is contaminated by glyphosate and it is almost impossible to filter that out!
-The glyphosate actually does breakdown to a chemical called AMPA which does not break down and remains in the soil forever.
 This is but a very small part of being self sufficient.

 I dislike the computer even though I developed the software for the mail order business I had many years ago.
-So having a good understanding and being able to develop the software for the business is vital.
+Having a good understanding of accounting software and being able to use the software for the business is vital.

 Horses seem like a good idea since they do not need diesel but they need hay for the wintertime.
 That means you need a hay field and haying equipment, a sickle mower, a hay wagon, a rake and a baler with a tractor to pull everything.
 And having horses they need a constant supply of water that is not frozen so again well buried pipes and a water line heater.

-Having a partner in all of this is very useful as the work load is tremendous with no stopping.
+Having a partner in all of this is very useful as the work load is tremendous.
 There will be difficulties and resolving conflicts is not easy.
 Dorothee and I have worked things out fairly well.
-She takes care of the chickens while I do the mechanics and field work.
+She takes care of the chickens and food preparations while I do the mechanics and field work.
 We try to always help one another and there are days that things do not go well but you learn to cope and get on with it.
-Dorothee likes a nice looking house which for a number of years had to be put off for another year but finally she is getting her ash flooring and some wood panelling in the living room.
+Dorothee likes a nice looking house which for a number of years had to be put off but finally she is got her ash flooring and some wood panelling in the living room.
+Now I need to make some moulding for the floor.

 And in the end there is the cats, horses and cow to keep you company!